 Displayed below is the front and rear view of a full United Kingdom driving licence along with each section explained.The paper counterpart of a UK licence is also explained.
-The paper counterpart of a UK driving licence is no longer issued by the DVLA as all information is kept digital.
+The paper counterpart of the UK driving licence is no longer issued by the D V L A as all information is kept digital.

 The licence paper counterpart no longer has any legal status.

 Although the images below represent a genuine UK driving licence, the information contained on the licence is purely fictional and will not correspond with any DVLA data.

 Front Of The Photocard Driving Licence Explained!

 - Your licence personal details (1, 2 and 3): Fields 1, 2 and 3 of your photocard driving licence to display your surname, first names, date and place of birth.